Skip to main content

 Patient Context

 Add key background details about a client that will automatically apply to all of their notes, helping ensure accuracy and consistency across documentation.
+Note: Patient Context is currently available on the web version only

 The Patient Context feature lets you add important background information about a client or patient that will be applied automatically to all of their notes.
 This ensures that the system always has the right context in mind when generating documentation.